Kryvyi Rih: Geography

 The city is set in the rolling steppe land surrounded by fields of sunflowers and grain.
 A short distance east of the city center, there is an area along a small lake where glacial boulders were deposited.
 As a result, this area was never cultivated and contains one of the few remaining patches of wild steppe vegetation in the area.
 The city's environmental and construction safety is a growing problem due to abandoned mines and polluted ore-processing waste.

 Climate

-Kryvyi Rih experiences a dry warm hot-summer continental climate (Dfa) according to the Köppen climate classification system, like much of southern Ukraine.
+Kryvyi Rih has a dry warm hot-summer continental climate (Dfa) within to the Köppen climate classification system, like much of southern Ukraine.
 This tends to generate warm summers and cold winters with relatively low precipitation.
 Snowfalls are not common in the city, due to the urban warming effect.
-However, districts that surround the city receive more snow and roads leading out of the city can be closed due to snow.
+Districts that surround the city receive more snow and roads leading out of the city can be closed due to snow.